deckersm/CASTOR_Cadence_Survey_Simulation/README.md

 Optional arguments:

---cadence, -c = cadence of transients survey, default = 1.0 d
+--cadence, -c = cadence of transients survey (default = 1.0 d).

---exposure, -e = exposure time of each visit, default = 100 s
+--exposure, -e = exposure time of each visit (default = 100 s).

---length_survey, -l = duration of the survey in days, default = 182 d
+--length_survey, -l = duration of the survey in days (default = 182.625 d).

---simul_type, -s = 'full' runs a complete simulation with transients injected according to their volumetric rate, 'test' runs a small test survey just to extract detection efficiencies as a function of redshift.
-Default = 'full'
+--simul_type, -s = 'full' runs a complete simulation with transients injected according to their volumetric rate, 'test' runs a small test survey just to extract detection efficiencies as a function of redshift (default = 'full').

---number_redshifts = the number of redshifts samples to populate between min_z and max_z if a 'test' simulation is ran.
-Default = 10
+--number_redshifts = the number of redshifts samples to populate between min_z and max_z if a 'test' simulation is ran (default = 10).

---min_redshift, --min_z = minimum redshift to injecting transients at - only used for 'test' simulations, default = 0.01.
+--min_redshift, --min_z = minimum redshift to injecting transients at - only used for 'test' simulations (default = 0.01).

 --field_ra, -r (--field_dec, -d) = ra and dec (in deg) of the center of the fields covered by the survey, if multiple, separate with spaces.